lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Getting-Ready/index.rst

 * Close of release work : Day 1.
 * Artifact (RPMs/JARs) build on Day 2 to Day 3.
 * Build conda packages and deployment artifacts Day 4 to Day 10.
-* Initial deployment to TTS on Day 13 with all CSCs available on TTS by Day 15 at noon PT.
+* Initial deployment to BTS on Day 13 with all CSCs available on BTS by Day 15 at noon PT.
 * Integration testing from Day 15 to Day 17.
 * Summit deployment on Day 20.

 From the time that the work closes to the end of building the deployment artifacts is about one week.
 The one week time-frame allows for issues to be discovered and resolved.
-After the initial TTS deployment the CSC developers have about 2.5 days to react to changes in the interface.
+After the initial BTS deployment the CSC developers have about 2.5 days to react to changes in the interface.
 If possible, try to inform folks of those changes ahead of time, but this is not always possible.
 Integration testing is confined to three days.
-The summit deployment time is always at 9 AM summit time the following Monday after the TTS deployment.
+The summit deployment time is always at 9 AM summit time the following Monday after the BTS deployment.

 .. _vanward: https://vanward.lsst.io